SajiJohnMiranda/DoCoreAI/README.md

 ---

+## How Does DoCoreAI Work Internally? 🤔

+DoCoreAI isn't just another AI wrapper—it dynamically fine-tunes LLM interactions in a single step.
+Instead of using static parameters, it analyzes the intent, adjusts intelligence properties, and optimizes responses in real-time.

+But how does it actually decide reasoning depth, creativity, precision, and even temperature? 🤯 What makes its approach different from traditional prompt engineering?
+And why does it reduce token usage by 15-30%?

+The process is streamlined, but there's a lot happening under the hood.
+Want to dig deeper?
+[Drop your questions in the Q&A section](https://github.com/SajiJohnMiranda/DoCoreAI/discussions/categories/q-a), and let’s unravel the mechanics together!

+---

 ## 🔗 Integrations & Compatibility
 DoCoreAI is designed to work seamlessly with major AI platforms:
 - Works with **OpenAI GPT, Claude, LLaMA, Falcon, Cohere, and more.**